School Counselor Resume Examples

 - •Use bullet points for clarity and to make the content easily skimmable.

-- •Focus on achievements and responsibilities that demonstrate your strengths as a School Counselor.
+- •Focus on achievements and responsibilities that document your strengths as a school counselor.

-- •Highlight skills such as counseling, advising, evaluation, conflict resolution, and communication.
+- •Cover counseling, advising, evaluation, conflict resolution, and family communication in the specific examples you choose.

 - Guided students in developing effective study habits and college preparation in an entry-level role.